What we know about the fatal ICE shooting in Minneapolis

 "Don't believe this propaganda machine," Walz said.
 "The state will ensure there is a full, fair and expeditious investigation to ensure accountability and justice."

-One video taken by a man at the scene and provided to CBS Minnesota shows a woman in a maroon Honda SUV blocking the street with her car.
+One video taken by a man at the scene and provided to CBS Minnesota shows the woman in a maroon Honda Pilot SUV blocking the street with her car.
 An ICE agent walks behind the car and circles around to the passenger side of the vehicle.

 In another angle, she can be seen apparently attempting to wave someone to go around her before two agents then park their silver pickup truck and get out, walking towards the Honda's driver-side door.